gaofeng-98/zcu102_ethernet/pl_eth_10g/performance.md

 </table>

-+ These benchmark performance numbers were obtained by connecting Xilinx boards to Linux PC.
++ These benchmark performance numbers were obtained by connecting ZCU102 board to Linux server.
+The tools used is iperf3
-+ OS：Ubuntu18.04.1
-+ CPU：Intel® Xeon(R) W-2145 CPU @ 3.70GHz × 16
-+ NIC：Intel Corporation 82599ES 10-Gigabit SFI/SFP+ Network Connection.
-+ The tools used is iperf3
 + Performance benchmark numbers mentioned in below tables are for reference and dependent on multiple factors i.e setup , vivado design configuration  etc.
 + NOTE: CPU utilization reported in below performance tables is an aggregate of all CPU's. i.e on ZynqMP platform, it reports combined utilization of all four A53 cores.

+### Setup Details
++ Host Setup: Dell System Precision 5820 Tower
++ Iperf: iperf 3-CURRENT
++ OS: #46~18.04.1-Ubuntu SMP Fri Jul 10 07:21:24 UTC 2020
++ NIC: Intel Corporation 82599ES 10-Gigabit SFI/SFP+ Network Connection
++ MEM: 64G

+---
 # Table of content
 |   | TCP | UDP |
 |----------|----------|----------|